Reading time: 14 minutes

-If you’re still unsure as to whether a probiotic supplement is the way to go, pop down to your doctor for an official recommendation.
-Your doctor will be able to let you know if and how it could benefit you and what the best types for you are.
+If you’re still unsure whether a probiotic supplement is the way to go, pop down to your doctor for an official recommendation.
+Your doctor will be able to let you know if and how it would benefit you and what kind of you are.

-This is especially important if you’re using a probiotic to treat a specific health issue – you need to know exactly what probiotic strains to take as not all are created equal, which is explained below.
+This is especially important if you are using a probiotic to treat a specific health issue – you need to know exactly what probiotic strains to take are not all equal, which is explained below.

 So this is the confusing part.
-Within probiotics, there are certain strains that each serve a different function and treat different conditions.
+Within probiotics, there are certain strains that each serves a different function and treat different conditions .

-Not all strains can be used together as some will negate the effects of another so it’s important to find a supplement that contains all the strains you need that work together in harmony instead of buying a couple of different probiotic supplements – that’s a big no-no.
+Not all strains can be used together.
+Some will negate the effects of another.
+It is important to find a supplement that contains all the strains you need that work together in harmony instead of buying a couple of different probiotic supplements – that’s a big no-no.

 To make it a little easier, we’ve broken down the strains and their uses:

-This is the most important bacteria species.
+This is the most important bacterium species.
 They live in the small intestine and are responsible for producing lactase which is the enzyme that breaks down lactose – the sugar in milk.